jeffanddom/website/src/pages/devlog/2021-01-03-how-jeff-and-dom-make-the-game.md

 ![](https://paper-attachments.dropbox.com/s_2D26CFCFC1A50FAAA131CE2FDABB0884BD80263FA1E7E2924E10BB4715669F45_1609724615677_Screen+Shot+2021-01-03+at+5.43.00+PM.png)

-Manchester (the working title for our current project) is still more tech demo than game, but it's come a really long way in the past six months.
-We've arrived at a multiplayer architecture that seems pretty workable, and for the past month or so we've been converting the game to 3D, throwing out most of the old rendering code in the process.
+[Manchester](https://github.com/jeffanddom/manchester) (the working title for our current project) is still more tech demo than game, but it's come a really long way in the past six months.
+We've arrived at a multiplayer architecture that seems pretty workable, and for the past month we've been converting the game to 3D, throwing out most of the old rendering code in the process.
 More importantly, Dom and I are finally getting our sea legs.
 We started off being pretty clueless about everything, but we've managed to build up a little foundation of knowledge about how these systems work and how they fit together, and we're hoping to post more articles about all the stuff we've learned.

 This post explores some of the tools we use to build and develop the game.
 We're using borrowed 3D models and don't have a complex asset pipeline, so this mostly concerns how we convert TypeScript source into a playable game, and how that fits into our development workflow.

-One problem with building Manchester is that it's actually two different programs, a client and a server.
+One interesting problem with building Manchester is that it's actually two different programs, a client and a server.
 The client runs in the browser, the server runs via the Node runtime, and the two talk to each other over a websocket.
 While each program has some exclusive capabilities (only the client can use WebGL, for example), both can run the full game simulation.
 As a result, they share a lot of code, but they aren't identical artifacts.

 ![](https://paper-attachments.dropbox.com/s_2D26CFCFC1A50FAAA131CE2FDABB0884BD80263FA1E7E2924E10BB4715669F45_1609722621165_Screen+Shot+2021-01-03+at+5.10.13+PM.png)